dusty-phillips/trembling/README.md

 TREMBLING ASPEN
 ===============

-These are session and authentication modules for the [Aspen](http://aspen.io/) web framework.
+This module contains some standard web framework functionality intended to integrate with the [Aspen](http://aspen.io/) web framework.
+Aspen does not currently include these features, so I've created basic implementations of them:

+* Sessions
+* Authentication
+* simple redirect class

-They use mongo_engine for storage.
-To use, ensure trembling is on your path and make your Aspen [hooks.conf](http://aspen.io/hooks/) look something like this:
+The session and auth implementations use mongo_engine for storage.
+To use them, ensure trembling is on your path and make your Aspen [hooks.conf](http://aspen.io/hooks/) look something like this:

     # Startup Hooks
     database:startup